Krating Daeng: Relation to Red Bull

 As a result, the mere presence of the wordmark "Red Bull" does not imply that the product is made by Red Bull GmbH of Austria or one of its subsidiaries.

 In China

 Two separate companies use the golden-can Krating Daeng design in China under the wordmark "红牛 Red Bull".
 This was the result of two separate agreements made by the T.C.
 Pharmaceutical Industries Co.
 Ltd. (later the "TCP Group") with Chinese companies.
 The first company was founded in 1995 a licensed production by Reignwood Group, with the trademark authorization lasting until 2016.
 The second was founded solely by TCP in 2019, buying up a Chinese drinks company in whole.

-Ever since the end of license terms in 2016, the TCP and Reignwood has been embroiled in legal fights trying to become the sole legal party allowed to use the trademark 红牛.
+Since the end of the license terms in 2016, the TCP and Reignwood have been embroiled in legal fights trying to become the sole legal party allowed to use the trademark 红牛.
 Different Chinese local courts have made conflicting judgements favoring either side.